The substantial electron model is a theoretical model, which is

 annihilation at the stellar level can be represented as follows.
 [8] Let the role of an electron be played by a

-a positron at the stellar level is played by a corresponding positively charged
+The role of a positron at the stellar level is played by a corresponding

-cloud.
-In a collision of these clouds recombination of their electric charges
+positively charged cloud.
+In a collision of these clouds recombination of their

-must take place, and the clouds’ matter becomes neutral.
-Under the action of
+electric charges must take place, and the clouds’ matter becomes neutral.
+Under

-matter could fall onto the star.
-The clouds’ masses are large enough and the
+the neutral matter could fall onto the star.
+The clouds’ masses are large

-fallen matter could heat up enormously while reaching the surface.
-The high
+enough and the fallen matter could heat up enormously while reaching the

-gravitational energy of matter in the star’s strong field.
-For the two clouds
+from the gravitational energy of matter in the star’s strong field.
+For the two

 J,